taylorelley/f1_fantasy/readme.md

 ## Security Notes

 - This is designed for local/private use
-- No authentication is implemented
+- Authentication via Google, Facebook and GitHub SSO is now supported
 - Uploaded files are stored locally
-- Consider adding authentication for public deployment

 ## License